You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 There is some visible purple fringing, which is a bit of a shame, but only really shows up on quite bright sunny days.

-The picture quality becomes completely perfect, the corners and chromatic aberration have disappeared.
+The picture quality becomes completely perfect, and the corners and chromatic aberration have disappeared.

 Overall the lens gives a brilliant performance on full-frame cameras, very impressive, indeed.